yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/ycql/backing-up-data.md

 We are going to use the example shown in the [quick start](../../../quick-start/test-cassandra/) section in order to demonstrate how to perform backups.

-This section assumes you already have a Yugabyte DB cluster.
+This section assumes you already have a YugabyteDB cluster.
 You can install a local cluster on your laptop using [these quick start instructions](../../../quick-start/install/).

 ### Create a table with data